jaichaudhry323/Over_1500_Awesome_Project_Ideas/README.md

 Hi there

-Are you struggling to find project Ideas for research paper or resume based projects? <br>
+Are you struggling to find project Ideas for research paper or your resume? <br>

 Well then here it is 🎉🎉🎉<br>
 A latest compilation of all projects across multiple domains like